Skip over main navigation

 Are you a young person aged 16-22 years who has left school and needs some support in training to achieve your goals?

-Our experienced and understanding Disability Support Services team located throughout N.Ireland can help, advise and assist you to participate in training as well as gain valuable work experience.
+Our experienced and understanding Disability Support Service team located throughout N.Ireland on site & off site can help, advise and assist you to participate in training as well as gain valuable work experience.

-The team provides Disability Support on youth training, working closely with all colleges, training organisations and the Careers Service, across Northern Ireland to enhance the support necessary for disabled people on the Skills for Life and Work programme and the Apprenticeship NI programme.
+Our specialised team provides Disability Support, working closely with a number of colleges, training organisations and the Careers Service, across Northern Ireland to enhance the support necessary for disabled people on the Skills for Life and Work programme and the Apprenticeship NI programme.

 Skills for Life and Work Programme